brian6484/CSKnowledge/Network/TCPIP UDP.md

 ![Screenshot 2023-11-16 145115](https://github.com/brian6484/CSKnowledge/assets/56388433/1a8780e8-d037-48b0-9933-31105b39e8e2)

-So since there is no handshake, UDP is significantly faster but less reliable.
+So since there is no handshake, UDP is unidirectional and is thus significantly faster but less reliable.
 IF UDP datagrams are lost in transit, they are not resent like TCP/IP which asks lost packets to be resent.

 ## So is UDP inferior than TCP/IP?
 But most network routers actually dont perform packet ordering and arrival confirmation like UDP cuz more memory is needed.
 So it is not much of a flaw.